The Popeye Show: Ethnic censorship

 Several shorts are not seen in or out of this package due to heavy racial stereotyping, despite this Anthological series being aired as part of Adult Swim in later runs.
 Pop-Pie a la Mode, The Island Fling, and Popeye's Pappy have since been removed from circulation because of African-American stereotyping.
-You’re a Sap, Mr. Jap, Scrap the Japs, and Seein' Red, White, 'N' Blue are no longer shown on U.S. television due to Japanese stereotyping.
+You're a Sap, Mr. Jap, Scrap the Japs, and Seein' Red, White, 'N' Blue are no longer shown on U.S. television due to Japanese stereotyping.

 A later episode featured an unedited version of the World War II themed Spinach Fer Britain (1943), a cartoon in which Popeye battles Nazis.
 This particular cartoon is rarely shown outside of any scheduled airings of The Popeye Show.
-Another later episode featured stereotypes of Native-Americans in Wigwam Whoopee (1948), which featured Olive Oyl portrayed as an Indian Princess with depicted skin color.
+Another later episode featured stereotypes of Native-Americans in Wigwam Whoopee (1948), which featured Olive Oyl portrayed as an Indian Princess with depicted skin color and suggestively imaging her naked silhouette in the shower.
 This episode is also rarely shown outside of any schedule airings of this anthology series.
 Wigwam Whoopee was available uncut on the Boomerang app until it was eventually removed in September 2021.